dyson/pipesore/README.md

 powerful features to accomplish anything you might want to do.

-On the other hand there can be a bit of a learning curve to remember their names , flags, and usage - even for basic tasks.
+On the other hand there can be a bit of a learning curve to remember their names, flags, and usage - even for basic tasks.

 Pipesore is intended to be a single command that covers the most useful use cases of these tools while being intuitive to even someone who has never seen